Gift Ideas

 For a grandmother approaching a milestone birthday or a significant Mother's Day, a personalized keepsake that places her within a longer family story carries weight that flowers and jewelry simply cannot.
 She is not just being celebrated.
 She is being seen as part of something larger than the occasion.

-A Gift for a Mom Who Recently Lost Her Own Mother
+For a Mom Who Recently Lost Her Own Mother

 In the year or two following the loss of a mother or grandmother, ordinary Mother's Day gifts can feel thin beside the absence.
 The usual flowers, the usual brunch, the usual card: none of them address what the day actually carries now.